Last Updated: 04/27/17

 - 1977: First science laboratory use of a Magnetic Resonance Imaging (MRI).

-with Bilateral VS nerve damage (hearing in neither ear) to have a chance at hearing.
-It was only a 2 Electrode
+for individuals with Bilateral VS nerve damage, hearing in neither ear, to have a chance at a hearing.
+It was only a two (2)

-Implant with very limited sound.
-This was not helpful enough it did not reach commercial use.
+Electrode Implant with very limited sound.
+The two electrode implant was not helpful enough it did not reach commercial use.

 - 1980: Commercial use of MRI started to become available for use on patients.

-- 1987: Mapping for genes for NF separated people with NF into 2 separate diseases while identified the location of NF1 on
+- 1987: Mapping for genes for NF separated people with NF into two (2) separate diseases while identified the location of NF1 on

-on other cranial nerves, tumor types including; Meningiomas, Ependymomas but NF2 can also result in Ocular
+other cranial nerves, tumor types including; Meningiomas, Ependymomas but NF2 can also result in Ocular Manifestations.

 diagnosis of Vestibular Schwannoma; lesions as small as 2mm are detectable.